-I am a Graduate Research Fellow supported by the National Science Foundation Graduate Research Fellowship (Grant No.: 202-18-94-00).
-I am pursuing a Ph.D. in Psychology at Iowa State University with joint involvement in both the Social and Cognitive Psychology programs.
-My education has progressed under the direction of co-Major Professors Gary L. Wells (Social) and Jason C. K. Chan (Cognitive).
+I am beginning an Assistant Professor position at the University of Massachusetts-Lowell.
+I will be teaching two sections of Cognitive Psychology and continuing my program of social-cognitive research.
+I earned my Ph.D. in Psychology at Iowa State University with joint involvement in both the Social and Cognitive Psychology programs under the direction of co-Major Professors Gary L. Wells (Social) and Jason C. K. Chan (Cognitive).

 Broadly construed, my work focuses on issues within public policy and improving these issues through research.
 Please refer below for brief summaries of all my current research projects along with PDF links of relevant work.

 PLEA BARGAINING (MASTER’S THESIS & DISSERTATION):